6ix9ine: Shootings

 On June 2, 2018, Chief Keef was fired upon outside the W Hotel in New York City but not hit; no injuries resulted from the incident.
-Due to the ongoing feud, Hernandez was confirmed to be under investigation by the New York Police Department for possible involvement with the incident, despite being in Los Angeles at the time.
+Due to the ongoing feud, Hernandez was confirmed to be under investigation by the New York Police Department for possible involvement with the incident.
 In February 2019, Hernandez pled guilty to ordering the shooting of Chief Keef.
 Hernandez offered his associate Kintea "Kooda B" McKenzie $20,000 to shoot at Chief Keef.